hledwards33/python-template_v1/README.md

 ## Repository Usage
 This repository provides a framework to standardise the scripting of financial models in python.
-Within this framework models can be run in chain, recursively or individually.
+Within this framework, models can be run in sequence recursively or individually.

 **IMPORTANT:** src folder must be set as the **_content root_** for this repository.